gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 before a change lands.

 The extension holds no shared mutable state.
-A per-tree [critical section](https://en.wikipedia.org/wiki/Critical_section) protects each edit and read, and it snapshots the arena before a Python callback.
+A per-tree [critical section](https://en.wikipedia.org/wiki/Critical_section) protects each edit and read.
+Before a Python callback, turbohtml snapshots the arena so a concurrent mutation cannot tear the walk.
 The same structure supports free-threaded Python.
-The core depends on no native library such as libxml2 or lxml; it uses the standard library for solved work such as [regular-expression matching](https://docs.python.org/3/library/re.html).
+The core depends on no native library such as libxml2 or lxml; it includes an incremental codec and uses the standard library for solved work such as [regular-expression matching](https://docs.python.org/3/library/re.html).

-The dependency boundary puts native HTML-domain state in the C core and leaves solved general-purpose operations in Python's standard library.
+I keep native HTML-domain state in the C core and use Python's standard library for solved general-purpose operations.
 Avoiding libxml2 or lxml keeps ownership of the tree layout and free-threading model inside turbohtml, where the optimizations depend on them.

-Measurements decide whether an optimization ships. pyperf compares turbohtml with native implementations in C and Rust, plus tools written in Go.
+I reject an optimization when measurements regress. pyperf compares turbohtml with native implementations in C and Rust, plus tools written in Go.
 The design borrows the [lexbor](https://github.com/lexbor/lexbor) and [html5ever](https://github.com/servo/html5ever) arena layout, html5ever's bulk text scan, and the Rust [linkify](https://github.com/robinst/linkify) scanner.
 Other techniques come from CPython, [simdjson](https://github.com/simdjson/simdjson), and Sean Anderson's collection of [bit tricks](https://graphics.stanford.edu/~seander/bithacks.html).

+The mechanisms below assume familiarity with C and basic CPU operations.

+You can apply them beyond HTML by identifying expensive work that a program can prove unnecessary.

 The smallest function exposes the governing idea. `escape` must find five special characters.
 Its first design choice sets the number of bytes examined by one test.